 Larceny By Embezzlement can be either a felony or misdemeanor in Massachusetts.
 Massachusetts General Laws c 266 s 30 defines larceny by embezzlement.
-It is a serious criminal charge that can carry harsh penalties.
+It is a serious criminal charge with harsh penalties.

 Patrick Donovan is a Massachusetts Criminal Lawyer who has helped many people fight their Mass. theft charges.
 Call Attorney Patrick Donovan if you have been charged or are facing any type of theft charge.